CopernicaMarketingSoftware/Documentation/SMTPeter/introduction.md

 ### DMARC validation

 The latest technology in email delivery is DMARC.
-DMARC combineds SPF and DKIM to further verify all your outgoing emails.
+DMARC combines SPF and DKIM to further verify all your outgoing emails.
 Via the SMTPeter dashboard you can check whether you have correctly configured your DMARC, DKIM and SPF records, and set up sender domains to fix this if necessary.